usethesource/rascal-website/docs/Library/Type.md

 ```

 #### Synopsis

-Structural equality between values.
+Strict structural equality between values.

 #### Description

-The difference is that no implicit coercions are done between values of incomparable types, such as == does for
+The difference between `eq` and `==` is that no implicit coercions are done between values of incomparable types
-int, real and rat.
+at the top-level.

+The `==` operator, for convience, equates `1.0` with `1` but not `[1] with [1.0]`, which can be annoying
+when writing consistent specifications.
+The new number system that is coming up will not have these issues.

 #### Examples

 ```rascal-shell